Historic Neighbourhood Strategy (HNS)

 Heritage Barrie Walking Tours

-The following pamphlets are available in Planning Services Department at City Hall, 70 Collier Street, 9th Floor:
+View the online walking tours app or pick up one of the following pamphlets from the Planning Services Department at City Hall, 70 Collier Street, 1st Floor:

 - Grand Homes Tour